Skip to main content

 When to use a database

-In a Minecraft environment you're most likely going to come across databases in a 'Network' environment e.g. when you're using a tool such as 'Velocity', or 'Bungee', this will allow you to share information between your backend servers and have one consistent dataset e.g. economy balances, synced ranks and permissions etc just to name a few examples.
-If you're running a server with a hosting provider they too will most likely give you the ability to create databases for your plugin data as this gives them greater availability and performance at scale.
+In a Minecraft environment you’re most likely going to come across databases in a ‘Network’ environment e.g. when you’re using a tool such as ‘Velocity’, or ‘Bungee’, this will allow you to share information between your backend servers and have one consistent dataset e.g. economy balances, synced ranks and permissions etc just to name a few examples.